Economy of Nazi Germany: Conquered territories

 In 1942, after the death of Armaments Minister Fritz Todt, Hitler appointed Albert Speer as his replacement.
-Historians have long contended that the growing burdens of the war saw Germany move to a full war-economy under the efficient leadership of Speer.
+Historians have long contended that the growing burdens of the war saw Germany move to a full war-economy under the efficient (Note: For a critical assessment of Speer's performance see .) leadership of Speer.
 However, historian Richard Overy contends this is a myth based on the flimsy conclusions of the Strategic Bombing Survey, which relied on the views of one German official from the German Statistical Office, Rolf Wagenführ.
 Wagenführ was not senior enough to be aware of decision-making at higher levels.
 Overy shows that the military and Nazi leadership were particular about preparing the German economy for total war, as they felt that Germany had lost World War I on the Home front.

 Forced labor

 Even before the war, Nazi Germany maintained a supply of slave labor.
-"Undesirables" (unzuverlässige Elemente), such as the homeless, non-whites, homosexuals, and alleged criminals as well as political dissidents, communists, Freemasons, Jews, and anyone else that the regime wanted out of the way were imprisoned in labor camps.
+"Undesirables" (unzuverlässige Elemente), such as the homeless, non-whites, homosexuals, and alleged criminals as well as political dissidents, communists, Freemasons, Jews, Jehovah's Witnesses, Slavs, and anyone else that the regime wanted out of the way were imprisoned in labor camps.
 Prisoners of war and civilians were brought into Germany from occupied territories after the German invasion of Poland.
 The necessary labor for the German war economy was provided by the new camp system, serving as one of the key instruments of terror.
 Historians estimate that some 5 million Polish citizens (including Polish Jews) went through them.